bluesky-social/ietf-drafts/draft-at-repository.md

 The following describes version `3` of the AT repository format.
 Both previous versions are deprecated, and implementations do not need to support them.

-##.
-Repository Semantics
+## Repository Semantics {#repo-semantics}

 Records are discrete units of user data, each CBOR-encoded and identified by a unique key within the repository.
 The repository is schema-agnostic and provides the foundational layer for higher-level data models and application semantics.

 Repositories support individual record operations as well as batch writes that group multiple operations under a single commit, or signed mutation, to the repository.
-When applying batch operations, implementations should ensure that the resulting changes can be adequately represented within the synchronization system (link TODO).
+When applying batch operations, implementations should ensure that the resulting changes can be adequately represented within the synchronization system (see {{commit-events}}).

 Repository efficiency, especially in partial synchronization situations, benefits from grouping related records around lexicographically similar keys.
 This grouping allows for structural sharing within the repository data structure and reduces cryptographic proof sizes.

 Records are typically organized using a hierarchical two-part key structure consisting of a collection identifier and a record key.
 Record keys may be derived from timestamps or other monotonically increasing values, ensuring that new records are typically added to the lexicographically rightmost position within their collection.

-## Repository Structure
+## Repository Structure {#repo-structure}

-AT repositories are organized as a [[Merkle Search Tree](https://inria.hal.science/hal-02303490/document)] (MST) with a cryptographically signed commit referencing the tree root.
+AT repositories are organized as a [Merkle Search Tree](https://inria.hal.science/hal-02303490/document) ({{MST}}) with a cryptographically signed commit referencing the tree root.

 The MST provides several key properties for repository operations.
 As a content-addressed structure, it enables efficient verification of data.
 The MST maintains lexicographic key ordering, enabling structural sharing of proof nodes for related records.
 It is probabilistically self-balancing, offering consistent performance characteristics.
 Additionally the MST exhibits unicity, meaning that any given set of keys and values will always produce the same tree structure and root hash regardless of insertion order.